-- Allders Mall, North End, CR9 1SB
+- Allders Mall, North End

-Indian cafe in Croydon.
+Chai Corner was an Indian cafe in Croydon.
+It has now closed.

 Prior to the move, they served various teas, cakes, biscuits, Indian snacks, curries, sandwiches, and breakfasts (including the interesting-sounding "desi breakfast"); we aren't sure how much of this has survived, though they definitely still do snacks, curries, and wraps.